 For decades, Murphy beds have been the answer for people seeking to maximize a small space.
 Modern Murphy bed models, such as the Lori Wall Bed, are more stylish and functional than ever.
 For example, a small guest room can quickly become an office or bonus space by installing a wall bed.

 Just lift the Lori Wall bed, and you’ll have two well-defined spaces.
+Instead of using the force of springs or pistons, the Lori Wall Bed can be lifted and lowered by hand using your and your lifting partner's strength.
 When folded up, the bed even has storage shelves on the outer face.
 Fold up desks, floating shelves, nesting tables and wall-mounted shoe racks are other great multi-functional additions.

 Low Profile Pieces